PydPiper/viks_SoftwareGuide/source/python/builtin_containers.rst

     a
     >>> [1,2,4]

-- create a subset of a list (or reverse a list)
+- list slicing (sublist from list, reverse order, skip content)

 .. code-block:: python

     a = [1,2,3,4,5]

     # get a subset of a list
     a[2:]   # this reads, [from starting index item included, to end index item NOT included]
     # by not specifying the end index, we get from index 2 all the way to the end of the list